 It is important to bear in mind that in Gibraltar the legal principle of “Caveat Emptor” (let the buyer beware) applies.
 For your own safety and protection, a surveyor should be hired, regardless of whether you need finance or not, to give you the full picture of the condition of the property and it is essential if you are buying an older property.
 This is part of the mortgage requirements needed by any bank should you intend to apply for a mortgage loan.
 It is recommended to check out various other banks for help before settling for one.

 Other expenses to account for are stamp duty on the purchase price and on the mortgage amount to be borrowed.
-It is important for buyers to know that there is no stamp duty to be paid by first and second time buyers on the first £260,000 of the final price.
+It is important for home buyers to know that there is no stamp duty to be paid by first and second time buyers on the first £260,000 of the final price.
 The Gibraltar Stamp Duties Act 2005 relates only to transactions of property located in Gibraltar and they are the following:

 0% to be paid where:

 - The property value does not exceed £200,000 or